 c) evidence of ability to communicate intelligently about material covered in LSJ courses taken by the time of application

-Applicants admitted to the major will receive email notification as soon as the LSJ Admissions Committee decisions are finalized.
-After receiving such notification, students will attend the LSJ New Major Workshop.
-During this meeting, major requirements will be reviewed and the necessary paperwork to formally declare the major will be completed.
+All applicants will receive email notification of their admission decision by the Friday of the 5th week of the quarter in which they apply.
+Students admitted to the major will attend the LSJ New Major Workshop, during which the necessary paperwork to formally declare the major will be completed.
 Your acceptance to the major cannot be formalized unless these forms are filled out, signed, and turned in to the Registrar’s Office.
 Students who cannot attend the workshop are encouraged to make an appointment as soon as possible after receiving the email indicating their acceptance to the major in order to facilitate registration for the following quarter.